 Thank you again, Alan & Lisa, for your support and very helpful critiques of my shows.
 You really honed in on a number of fundamental errors I was making, which, combined with a review of the shows, will be extremely helpful in correcting these moving forward.

 As I mentioned to Alan, I will be forever grateful for having had this opportunity to learn and gain the confidence to get on stage and actually do it.
-No amount of classes, as helpful as they are in preparing, can substitute for getting on stage and then actually doing it.
+As helpful as they are in preparing, no amount of classes can substitute for getting on stage and then actually doing it.
 So, thank you again, and I hope our paths intersect again in the future.